+Day 1 🗖 The legislative session begins on the first Tuesday after the first Monday in January.
+In 2022, that date is January 4.
 By the 10th legislative day (or the 15th following the election of a new Governor), the Governor, Chief Justice and LRC submit their budget proposals to the General Assembly, including a proposed branch budget bill which is introduced, usually in the House.
 At this time, the Governor gives the budget address.

-The budget bills include two primary appropriations sections-Part I is the operating budget, which provides for the day-to-day expenses of agencies, and Part II is the capital budget, which provides funding for buildings, equipment, and other capital expenses.
+The budget bills include two primary appropriations sections - Part I is the operating budget, which provides for the day-to-day expenses of agencies, and Part II is the capital budget, which provides funding for buildings, equipment, and other capital expenses.
 The budget bills also include several additional parts that address fiscal administration and budget policy.
+By the 15th day, the OSBD and CFG present the state's official revenue forecast (The past few years, the CFG has issued the official revenue forecast in mid-December of the prior year).